 Ice Skating at Pershing Square in Los Angeles

-Open everyday from November 14, 2013 through January 20, 2014 this large ice rink right in the center of LA is in its 15th season of bringing a little cold weather fun to sunny Southern California.
+Usually open from mid-November to mid-January this large ice rink right in the center of LA is in its 15th season of bringing a little cold weather fun to sunny Southern California.
 This is a great place to hang out with friends, enjoy Christmas Concerts and events and ice skate for only $6 for an hour and $2 for skate rentals.
 I love making the trek down here as it’s a fun way to pretend like you live in a city where ice actually does freeze on the ground, without having to drive in it.

 Logan’s Candy Cane Making Demonstration